langbnj/alphasync/README.md

 ## Please note

 This repository provides the structure prediction and processing pipeline behind AlphaSync.
 It is not yet optimised for local deployment.
 It currently requires a local SQL server to be set up and is optimised for an LSF HPC environment with a local Singularity container of AlphaFold 2.3.2.
-We have tentative plans for a more portable Docker version in future.
+We have tentative plans for a more portable containerised version in future.

 ## Initial setup
 - Requires Lahuta for residue-residue contacts, which is not yet publicly released (but should be soon) (https://bisejdiu.github.io/lahuta)